LibertyCap10/the-collective-individual/manuscript/07-mastery-of-the-meta-game/index.md

 - You are conscious of the games you’re in.
 - You can exit or renegotiate them when necessary.
 - You cultivate games that elevate both you and others.

+## Acting with Authority

+Wrestling with God (the limited wrestling with the infinite)